- Practice Finder

 MA VetMB MRCVS

 VetMB BA MRCVS

 Jessica joined Westpoint in July 2012.
 Originally from Horsham in West Sussex, she graduated from Cambridge University and worked at a mixed practice in Berkshire until Westpoint recruited her.
-She started off working as part of the Winchester and Reading team completing the internship - which has meant that she gained heaps of valuable experience with the assistance of senior members of staff at hand to help fine-tune and refine her skills.
-She then moved up to Buckinghamshire to work with the Leighton Buzzard team in 2013 and more recently has relished the opportunity to start up a new practice in Daventry with colleague Cecilia Corbett.
+She started off working as part of the Winchester and Reading team completing the internship, then moved up to Buckinghamshire to work with the Leighton Buzzard team in 2013 and in 2014 set up Westpoint Daventry, since then she has gained a large client base and grown the practice from its roots.

-Jessica is particularly interested in fertility and surgery - she likes nothing better than getting her hands inside animals, whether that is for routine fertility visits, or to perform caesareans!
+Jessica is particularly interested in infectious disease and surgery - she likes nothing better than getting her hands inside animals, whether that is for routine fertility visits, or to perform caesareans!
 Having spent many years lambing in Herefordshire and seeing practice with Westpoint when it was still only a five-man practice in Sussex, she has a keen interest in all aspects of large animal veterinary work including sheep, alpacas, goats and even the occasional pig.
-Jessica is currently studying for the Certificate in Advanced Veterinary Practice, specialising in Production Animal Practice (CertAVP(PAP)) and is looking forward to completing her training on the DairyCo Mobility programme.
+Jessica has recently completed the Certificate in Advanced Veterinary Practice giving her specialist cattle knowledge.

 When Jessica is not working, you will find her attempting to learn ballroom dancing, walking her beloved boxer dog over the fields, planning adventures or cooking for her partner Hugh, who is the reason she has moved up to the area.